diellza veliqi

 01The Monumentality of the Everyday2022

-Design and art direction together with Lira Gjikolli for the Kosovo Pavilion exhibition at the Venice Art Biennale, “The Monumentality of the Everyday,” by artist Jakup Ferri.
-The identity was heavily inspired by the artist’s multidimensional work.
-Our focus was to showcase Ferri’s art visually across promotional materials using a mix of characters from his drawings, paintings, and textiles.
-The project included various digital and print promotional materials, such as the catalog and the pavilion’s web page.
+Design and art direction with Lira Gjikolli for the Kosovo Pavilion at the Venice Art Biennale, The Monumentality of the Everyday by Jakup Ferri.
+The identity drew from Ferri’s multidimensional work, using characters from his drawings, paintings, and textiles across digital and print materials, including the catalog and pavilion website.

 Artist: Jakup Ferri